demetreades/assingment2js-small-school/README.md

 ## 2. Install dependencies

-If you cloned the repo you need to install dependencies first, from `package.json`
+If you cloned the repo you need to install dependencies first as described in the `package.json`

 `npm install`

 ## 3. Run app

-`npm start `
+`npm start ` at port: `3000`

 ## 4 Navigate to: